gipsi/gipsi.github.io/README.md

 ### R5D10 7th May 2018
 #### Darkstyle for the responsive grid gallery

 Made an alternative stylesheet darkstyle.
 Investigating how this can be accessed on different devices and through various browsers showed that not many seem to support this option.

+I didn't manage to access any of the options on an Android device and Chrome browser required an extension which I couldnt get to work.

 ### R5D9 6th May 2018
 #### How to be a digital nomad and 12 things to consider before setting off.